 Who Said That?

 Why is a man’s voice coming out of your baby’s mouth?
 Because their voice is deepening.
 They’ll also start growing facial and pubic hair.
 At 12, puberty could be in full swing.
 For some, it starts earlier.
 For others, it’s a bit later.
 It's a time for deodorant, growth spurts and emerging sexual awareness.
-Everyone is different, so don’t be worried if your son is more or less mature at this age.
+Everyone is different, so don’t be worried if your son is more or less mature at this age or taller or shorter than his peers.

 Thanks to puberty, they're paying more attention to their body.
 They're more focused on how they look and what they're wearing.
 They may express an interest in joining a gym or start exercising in their room.